This story was updated in January 2019.

 1. The British Council Mumbai

 Not just The British Council in Delhi but its branch in Mumbai also provides world-class teaching methodology.
-The courses are internationally recognised and are designed to train the learners for fluent conversations at work.
+The courses are internationally recognized and are designed to train the learners for fluent conversations at work.
 The bonus is that you get to read a lot of interesting books from the library so if you are already a reader, this is your place to be.

 Address: 901, 9th Floor, Tower 1, One Indiabulls Centre 841, Senapati Bapat Marg, Elphinstone Road, Mumbai, Maharashtra 400013